Git-Codder/LRFD_Model/README.md

 # LRFD(LOW RESOLUTION FACE DETECTION)
-This is model to detect and recognize the low resolution face.
+This is model to detect the low resolution face.